 Fresh Tomato Sauce

-Let’s talk about easy this sauce is.
+Let’s talk about easy this homemade sauce is.
 I have amazing news for you.
 Are you ready?

 First, you use fresh tomatoes.